RaineyAbe/glacier-snow-cover-mapping/README.md

 - `compute_mndsi.ipynb`: apply MNDSI to images and calculate snow-covered area in area of interest (AOI)

 ### Installation
-####1.
-Clone repository
+#### 1. Clone repository
 To clone the `planet-snow` repository into your local directory, execute the following command from a terminal in your desired directory:
 `git clone https://github.com/RaineyAbe/planet-snow.git`

-####2.
-Create Conda environment from .yml file
+#### 2. Create Conda environment from .yml file
 To ensure all required packages for the notebooks are installed, I recommend creating a conda environment using the `environment.yml` file provided.
 Create a conda environment with all necessary Python packages installed by executing the following command:
-`conda env create -f environment.yml` [Here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) is a helpful resource for working with Conda environments.
+`conda env create -f environment.yml`
+[Here is a helpful resource](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) for working with Conda environments.

-####3.
-Activate Conda environment
+#### 3. Activate Conda environment
 To activate the Conda environment, execute the following command:
 `conda activate planet-snow`
 You can now run any of the notebooks in the repository.
-To open a jupyter notebook, navigate (`cd`) to the `planet-snow directory` on your machine and run the following command: `jupyter notebook notebook.ipynb`, replacing `notebook.ipynb` with the name of the notebook.
+To open a jupyter notebook, navigate (`cd`) to the `planet-snow` directory on your machine and run the following command: `jupyter notebook notebook.ipynb`, replacing `notebook.ipynb` with the name of the notebook you would like to open.
+The notebook should open in a browser.
+Do not close the Terminal window - this is running your notebook kernel.